MicrosoftDocs/xamarin-docs/docs/android/user-interface/layouts/recycler-view/recyclerview-example.md

 [![Example screenshot of app with horizontally-scrolling photos in a grid](recyclerview-example-images/04-gridlayoutmanager-sml.png)](recyclerview-example-images/04-gridlayoutmanager.png#lightbox)

-By changing only one line of code, is is possible to modify the photo-viewing app to use a different layout with different behavior.
+By changing only one line of code, it is possible to modify the photo-viewing app to use a different layout with different behavior.
 Notice that neither the adapter code nor the layout XML had to be modified to change the layout style.